 GKN Aerospace Engine Systems, Volvo Construction Equipment, Kockums, DIAB, TetraPak och Dynapac.

-Our collaboration with BTH is a real win/win partnership our company is in a very exciting transformational phase which gives BTH good examples for their research and since BTH collaborate with other industries that have already done their shifts from products to services, for example, we can gain knowledge about proven methods instead of inventing everything ourselves.”
+Our collaboration with BTH is a real win/win partnership.
+Our company is in a very exciting transformational phase which gives BTH good examples for their research.
+Since BTH collaborates with other industries that have already done their shifts from products to services, for example, we can gain knowledge about proven methods instead of inventing everything ourselves.”

 Jenny Elfsberg, Director of Emerging Technologies at Volvo Construction Equipment.